The Memorial Service for Didi April 30, 1978

 Now she has passed away.
 And she has passed away in the Spring.
 Of course the Spring is a time of renewal.
 The

-bloom today.
+full bloom today.
 And we have brought some down today.
 And so it is Spring.
-It is a time of renewal and reaffirmation of
+It is a time of renewal and reaffirmation

-life.
+of life.
 For our family, of course, that is especially vivid because we have had a great deal of renewal of life.
-New life in
+New life

-January, Natasha.
+in January, Natasha.
 Earlier this very month another great-grandson in Vancouver.
-And in June an event that she was very
+And in June an event that she was

-much aware of, very conscious of and she spoke of the last time I saw her, The new arrival expected in two months.
-This
+very much aware of, very conscious of and she spoke of the last time I saw her, The new arrival expected in two

-juxtaposition, so to say, of old life gone and new life beginning, I think is very appropriate.
-The season is very
+months.
+This juxtaposition, so to say, of old life gone and new life beginning, I think is very appropriate.
+The season is

 when Didi was sad she was very sad.
 And when she was mad she was very mad.
 And when she was unreasonable she

-a warm, wonder-ful smile.
-And when she was kind and generous she could be the kindest, most generous person in the
+had a warm, wonderful smile.
+And when she was kind and generous she could be the kindest, most generous person in

 She was not by conventional standards what you would call a religious person, but she was a highly principled person.